Jeff-Russ/ror-guides/rails-database.md

 the `params.require(:teacher)` is evaluated first, into a hash and then the two entries in that hash are then permitted and output from the entire statement.
 In other words, the chaining is evaluated from left to right.

-__Parameters not listed here still can be assigned, they just can't be mass-assigned!__ Without any whitlisting we can still add each attribute, statement by statement to the temporary `@teacher` object and then save it sucessfully.
+__Parameters not listed here still can be assigned, they just can't be mass-assigned!__ Without any whitelisting we can still add each attribute, statement by statement to the temporary `@teacher` object and then save it successfully.
 There is little danger of things going wrong when they are stated explicitly and whitelisting is just a way of being explicit while still allowing for variation in what the hash ends up containing.

 __Where to Put Whitelisting?__

 __Don't Let "require" Fool You__

 The require method is not meant to prevent null fields in the database.
 In other words, it's for whitelisting, not for validation.
-In any case, it's a bad user experience to let a form be submitted with a missing field that's needed when you could have warned the user via some client-side Javascript that they can't leave the field blank.
+In any case, it's a bad user experience to let a form be submitted with a missing field that's needed when you could have warned the user via some client-side JavaScript that they can't leave the field blank.
 Even with this in place, you'll still need a server side way of preventing bad entries since scripts can be bypassed or simply not working.
 But this is not the place of whitelisting.
 There are some ways to actually require attributes using `.require` but usually this is done at the model level, not in the controller.
 We'll get into this more when we are on the topic of validation but for now just know that `.require` is a method for whitelisting, not validation.

 ________________________________________________________________________________
 ## CRUD C: Create